"Application Tips" User Experience Take the Survey

 No.

-The funding ceiling for each approved general application and “Easy BUD” application are HK$1 million and HK$100,000 respectively.
-Each enterprise is entitled to a maximum of 70 approved projects, and the cumulative funding ceiling for each enterprise is HK$7 million.
+The funding ceiling for each approved general application and “E-commerce Easy” application are HK$800,000, while “Easy BUD” application is HK$100,000.
+Each enterprise is entitled to a maximum of 70 approved projects, and the cumulative funding ceiling for each enterprise under the BUD Fund is HK$7 million.

 Large-scale projects may be broken down into smaller ones for subsequent applications.